jared-jewitt/frontend-booster-react-spa/README.md

 ## Getting Started

-1. Rename the `.env.example` file to `.env` and add paste your desired env variables there.
+1. Rename the `.env.example` file to `.env` and paste your desired env variables there.
 If you don't need env variables, just delete the file.

 2. Start the app locally by running `npm install` (if you haven't already), then the command `npm run start` in the